rr-/szurubooru/INSTALL.md

 This should create public_html/app.min.js, public_html/app.min.css and
 public_html/app.min.html. .htaccess is configured so that if these files exist, it will load them instead of development environment.
-To delete these conveniently, you can run  After running
+To delete these conveniently, you can run:

+    grunt clean